Galapagos + Ecuador – January 2024*

 If you suffer from pre-existing medical conditions or are concerned about what vaccinations may be right for you, we strongly advise that you visit a medical professional or your personal physician before your trip.

-Please contact us at info@globe-drifters.com for more information.
+Please reach out to us at info@globe-drifters.com for more information.

 Flights